cardano-foundation/CIPs/cip-drep-metadata/README.md

 - expenses
 - any incentive program

-Therefore there MAY be a `payment_address` field in the metadata where such payments could be sent.
+Therefore there MAY be a `paymentAddress` field in the metadata where such payments could be sent.
 This makes such an address public and payments to DReps transparent.

 #### `username`
 - Compulsory